 In addition, each airport has a full list of every airline flying in and out, as well as every destination they fly to.
 This is that full list of options you’ve been looking for.

-Simply navigate to the airport you’re flying out of, and click the “Airlines and destinations” link in the contents breakdown.
-Here’s what the list looks like at a mammoth airport like New York City-JFK (JFK).
+Simply navigate to the airport you’re flying out of, then click the “Airlines and destinations” link in the contents breakdown.
+Here’s what the list looks like at a mammoth airport like New York City (JFK).

 One of my favorite parts about these lists is that they’re exhaustive.
 No matter if it’s a giant airline between major hubs or a tiny carrier you’ve never heard of, every flight option is there.
 It can help reveal some airline options, especially budget carriers, that don’t show up in your other flight searches.